 Normandy Pork

-Normandy is a northern region of France known especially for the Allied beach landings on D-Day, on June 6th 1944, but also, as one would expect from any region of France, for its gastronomy.
-This post will show you how to make my version of pork Normandy, a dish inspired by the local ingredients available in this beautiful part of France.
+This post shows you how to make my version of pork Normandy.
+This dish is inspired by the local ingredients available in this beautiful part of France.

 Normandy

-Normandy is a wonderful region of France.
-I have visited Normandy several times over the years.
 School trips to see the Bayeux tapestry and Mont Saint-Michel, and passing through on family holidays on the way to Brittany.

-I once visited all five Normandy WWII beaches together with my sons and a good friend of mine, in one long day, starting at Carentan and ending up at Pegasus beach near Ouistreham.
-We ended up eating early in an amazing restaurant, but my kids were so filthy from climbing through the bunkers at Pointe du Hoc, that the restaurant owner did his best to get us out of the restaurant before his main guests arrived!
+We ate in an amazing restaurant, but my kids were so filthy from climbing through the bunkers at Pointe du Hoc, that the restaurant owner did his best to get us out of the restaurant before his main guests arrived!

 Apart from the incredibly moving D-day sights, Normandy is known for its dairy cattle and apples.
 From this comes such divine dairy foods like Camembert, Neufchâtel and Boursin cheese, amongst others.
 Also, cider and calvados (apple brandy) are local specialities, as well as cream, all of which I use in this recipe.